wp-plugins/ad-injection/readme.txt

 == Upgrade Notice ==

+= 0.9.7.9 =
+* New options to disable last paragraph random ad, re-pick random ad for each position, and other minor fixes.

 = 0.9.7.8 =
 * Fix bug that prevented ads appearing on archive/home pages when used with certain plugins/themes.

-= 0.9.7.7 =
-* Footer ad support.
-Clear and align options for widgets.
-And word counting for non-Latin languages.

 = 0.8.3 =
 First public release.